Looking for Michigan Boat Insurance?

 Boats and personal watercraft are significant investments, but if you love being out on the water, you know they’re worth it.
 So let’s make sure you protect your fun investment with a policy designed for boaters and not some standard auto policy or add-on to your homeowner’s insurance.

 Mason-McBride can help make your time on the water relaxing and worry-free.
-You’ll get a competitive and comprehensive policy that protects you, your family, friends, and boat.
+You’ll get a competitive and comprehensive policy that protects you, your family, friends, and your boat.
 Boat policies cost less than a dollar a day on average.
 You’ll love being on the water even more when you don’t have to worry about your safety, the safety of your passengers, or the safety of your boat.

-What should you look for in a Boat Insurance policy?
+What should you look for in a boat insurance policy?
 Mason-McBride can help you figure out what coverage is right for you.

 Michigan Boat Insurance Coverage